 A second floor was always wanted as in those days all the clubhouses had a traditional clubhouse style with boat storage under and a meeting / social area upstairs.

 On the 8th November 1990 the Saratoga Sailing Club became incorporated as the Saratoga Sailing Club Inc. A set of rules governing the incorporated association was developed.
 At a later date a set of Duty Statements for each position was declared and detailed.
+Our constitution was last updated in 2020.

 The club has a dynamic, enthusiastic management committee that meets each month or more frequently as required.
 Elections are held at each AGM.